UR Vision Resources and UR Hearing Resources

 UR Vision Resources

 Almost 20 million Americans, or 8 percent of the U.S. population, have visual impairments.
-Ranging from poor vision to blindness, visual impairments are one of the leading causes of loss of independence for people age 65 and older.
+Ranging from low vision to blind, visual impairments are one of the leading causes of loss of independence for people age 65 and older.

 Directory of Blind/Vision Impaired Services and Organizations – Get a free copy of our 2025 Directory

-We have compiled resources in Connecticut, nationwide and advanced technology options globally for blind and vision impaired people.
+We have compiled resources in Connecticut, nationwide and advanced technology options globally for blind and low vision people.

 In 2023, we developed the Directory of Blind and Vision Impaired Services and Organizations, which is available in several formats: a large print edition in Spanish or English, an online version, or on a flash drive.